 You don’t wear anything while floating.

-1 or 2 hours.
+1 to 2 hours.
 Stay in until you feel you are ready to get out.

 No. Floating is intended to be a private, individual experience.